oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

 2. Retrieve the compartment OCID and record it.
 You will need this later.

-3. Make a group and add your user to it.
+3. Make a group and add your user to it, along with any other users who will perform these lab steps.

   a.
 From the OCI services menu, click 'Groups' under 'Identity'
   ![OCI services menu](./images/groups.png)